 Valuation and Amortization Method.
-We estimate the fair value of stock options granted using the Black-Scholes option pricing model.
-We estimate the fair value using a single option approach and amortize the fair value on a straight-line basis over the requisite service periods of the awards, which are generally the vesting periods.
+The Company estimates the fair value of stock options granted using the Black-Scholes option pricing model.
+The Company estimates the fair value using a single option approach and amortize the fair value on a straight-line basis over the requisite service periods of the awards, which are generally the vesting periods.

 Expected Term.
 The expected term of options granted represents the period of time that the options are expected to be outstanding.
-We estimate the expected term of options granted based on our historical experience of exercises including post-vesting exercises and termination.
+The Company estimates the expected term of options granted based on our historical experience of exercises including post-vesting exercises and termination.

 Expected Volatility.
-We estimate the volatility of our stock options at the date of grant using historical volatilities.
+The Company estimates the volatility of our stock options at the date of grant using historical volatilities.
 Historical volatilities are calculated based on the historical prices of our common stock over a period at least equal to the expected term of our option grants.

 Risk-Free Interest Rate.
-We base the risk-free interest rate used in the Black-Scholes option pricing model on U.S. Treasury yield curve in effect at the time of grant for zero-coupon issues with remaining terms equivalent to the expected term of our option grants.
+The Company bases the risk-free interest rate used in the Black-Scholes option pricing model on U.S. Treasury yield curve in effect at the time of grant for zero-coupon issues with remaining terms equivalent to the expected term of our option grants.

 Dividends.
-We have never paid any cash dividends on common stock and we do not anticipate paying any cash dividends in the foreseeable future.
+The Company has never paid any cash dividends on common stock and the Company does not anticipate paying any cash dividends in the foreseeable future.

 Forfeitures.
-We use historical data to estimate pre-vesting option forfeitures.
-We record stock-based compensation expense only for those awards that are expected to vest.
+The Company uses historical data to estimate pre-vesting option forfeitures.
+The Company record stock-based compensation only for those awards that are expected to vest.

-During the three months ended September 30, 2014, the Company granted 142,400 options.
+During the three months ended December 31, 2014, the Company granted 64,500 options to current employees and 134,179 options to current members of the Board of Directors.